Is this a paid position?

 What will happen prior to the event?

 You will also need to schedule a phone convo with me, Dawn!
 Isn’t it exciting? 😀 I know that these days, no one talks on the phone, right?
-But I’ve found that it helps to make a connection with you and allow you to ask any questions you may have about the program, as well as just getting to know each other a tiny bit better.
+But I’ve found that it helps to make a connection allow you to ask any questions you may have about the program, as well as just getting to know each other a tiny bit better.
 According to past participants, this initial contact help to ease any anxiety they may have had, and they felt more confident in their abilities and expectations of what was to come.
 That’s why this is a required part of the program.

 When the event itinerary is finalized — usually sometime in August — I’ll provide this to you as well.